SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Platform SNMP.md

 ## About

 The Microsoft Platform driver retrieves basic information from a Microsoft server.
-Extra information can be enabled or disabled, e.g. Task Manager, Service List, etc.On the Task Manager page, a button allows you to normalize alarms in order to set the current values as normal.
+Extra information can be enabled or disabled, e.g. Task Manager, Service List, etc.
+On the Task Manager page, a button allows you to normalize alarms in order to set the current values as normal.

 ### Ranges of the driver